Please Note the Following Updates for 2021:

 Trenton Park Office Closure

-Please be aware that the Trenton Park office & washrooms (located at 119 Park Road) will be CLOSED for the fall/winter months beginning: Monday, September 30, 2019.
+Please be aware that the Trenton Park office & washrooms (located at 119 Park Road) are currently CLOSED to the public.
 We apologize for any inconvenience this may cause.
-For any Parks & Recreation inquiries, please contact the Town Office at (902) 752-5311.
+For any Parks & Recreation inquiries, please contact the Rink Office at (902) 752-2382 or email .